bartlomiejmastalirz/LibraryInterface/README.md

 From here on you are officially in the Library Interface.

+As you can see there is a table presenting you with all the books in the database.
+There is also a button allowing you to swap between searching through books or audiobooks.

 You can see the option to log out which will take you back to the Login Screen